|

 - Order-sorted term rewriting:

-Order-sorted term rewriting system, which is an extension of term rewriting with sorts and subsorts, gives a foundation of formal specification languages such as CafeOBJ, CASL and Maude.
+Order-sorted term rewriting system, which is an extension of term rewriting with sorts and sub-sorts, gives a foundation for formal specification languages such as CafeOBJ, CASL, and Maude.

-We introduced a proof method for confluence and termination of order-sorted rewrite systems, and we employed the method in proving modularity results.
+We introduced a proof method for confluence and termination of order-sorted rewrite systems, and we employed the technique in proving modularity results.

-We also introduced currying of order-sorted term rewriting systems, which is a transformation to handle higher-order functions.
+We also introduced the currying of order-sorted term rewriting systems, transforming order-sorted rewrite systems to handle higher-order functions.

 Recent Publications